falaimo99/webdev/pages/docs.md

-Okay, here's a comprehensive index outline you can use as a reference for your technical documentation for a museum exhibition website.
-This outline covers various aspects, from the overall architecture to specific functionalities and maintenance.

 ## Introduction

 The Middle Earth Cabinet is a Project Website following the guidelines for the 2024-2025 a.y. valid for the exam "Information Modeling and Web Technologies".